- Home

 Related Coins

-¼ Dollar "Washington Quarter" (North Carolina - Silver Proof)
+¼ Dollar "Washington Quarter" (Bombay Hook National Wildlife Refuge, Delaware - Silver Proof)

-Obverse: The portrait in left profile of George Washington, the first President of the United States from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" surrounded with the denomination and the inscription "UNITED STATES OF AMERICA", Reverse: The reverse design, inspired by the bird population in the Everglades, features an anhinga with outstretched wings on a willow tree with a roseate spoonbill visible in the mid-ground.
-Both birds are found throughout the Everglades National Park.
+Obverse: The portrait in left profile of George Washington, the first President of the United States from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" surrounded with the denomination and the inscription "UNITED STATES OF AMERICA", Reverse: This design features a great blue heron in the foreground and a great egret in the background.